2

 Logos aside, Spirit treadmills are also built with performance in mind first and foremost.

-In terms of specs, these treadmills are comparable to Sole in terms of heavy-dutiness and power, although Spirit models tend to be a little more expensive.
+In terms of specs, these treadmills are comparable to Sole in terms of their heavy-dutiness and power, although Spirit models tend to be a little more expensive.

 Spirit has a more extensive lineup to choose from too, including several commercial grade models.